mrj-blog/mrj-blog.github.io/_posts/blogs/2021-03-05-importance-of-demo-trading-account.markdown

 Paper Trading is [TradingView's](https://www.tradingview.com/) Demo Account, personally I think this platform is awesome, you can setting capital and commission values with a high customization level.

 ### Conclusion
-Coding is a necessary skills in today's world, that's not hard.
-Anyone can learn it, but depends of you if you want to coding like pro or a rookie :)
+Demo Account is necessary to understand the practice before you start with real money and probably loss them.
+Remember this, do not start it if you cannot constantly in profit.